When to Leave Your Ghostwriter . . . and What To Do Next

 That’s right.
-Examples of a writer’s past work are often less informative than you might expect.
+Examples of a ghostwriter’s past work are often less informative than you might expect.
 Now, we aren’t saying not to look at samples, but it is important to understand the drawbacks of relying on samples as an evaluation method:

 - Any samples you review are a reflection of what the prior author has asked for, so the manuscripts may not reflect was you would ask for.

 - Samples provided could be heavily edited, by the prior author or the publisher, so you don’t know what the first draft actually looked like.